VikParuchuri/marker/README.md

 - `MIN_LENGTH` is the minimum number of characters that need to be extracted from a pdf before it will be considered for processing.
 If you're processing a lot of pdfs, I recommend setting this to avoid OCRing pdfs that are mostly images. (slows everything down)

 Note that the env variables above are specific to this script, and cannot be set in `local.env`.

+# Additional Notes

+- The Docker images are built with support for multiple languages.
+See the `TESSERACT_LANGUAGES` setting in `settings.py` for the list of supported languages or to add your own.
+- The GPU image requires a NVIDIA GPU with CUDA support.
+Make sure you have the NVIDIA Docker runtime installed to use the GPU image.
+- The cache directory mounted at `/app/.cache` inside the container is used to store cached data and models.
+This can help speed up subsequent runs.

 # Benchmarks